wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-investigate-incidents/includes/incident-notifications.md

-Microsoft 365 Defender, when it creates a new incident or if there’s an update on an existing incident, can send an email notification to you or your security team.
+Microsoft 365 Defender, when it creates a new incident or if there's an update on an existing incident, can send an email notification to you or your security team.
 This email contains:

 - The incident name
 - The severity level